CastHector/CastHector/README.md

 Built a personal finance web app in React and JavaScript for budgeting, transaction tracking, and spending visualization.
 Implemented authentication, secure account registration, and transaction categorization.

+### Multiplayer Connect 4 Game
+Developed a client-server multiplayer Connect 4 game in Java using socket programming.
+Built a dedicated server to manage sessions and real-time communication between players, and created a GUI client for live gameplay.
+Designed message protocols to transmit moves and synchronize game state across clients and server.

 ## 💻 Tech Stack: